iam4x/isomorphic-flux-boilerplate/README.md

 ### Run tests

 * `$ npm test` will run the tests once
-* `$ karma start` will watch for changes and run the tests on change
+* `$ ./node_modules/.bin/karma start` will watch for changes and run the tests on change

 ### Build project: